StevenTammen/StevenTammen.github.io/pages/about/index.md

 I do my best to avoid letting my personal background (race, socioeconomic status, etc.) and personal opinions (religious, political, etc.) affect the writing on this site, which I hope to keep as objective as possible.
 I also do my best to avoid conflicts of interest: I make no money from running this site, and I do not have instutitional or corporate ties influencing me to write in a certain way.

+Having said this, it is impossible to be truly free of bias, since much of it occurs on a subconscious level.
+For this reason, I have attempted to outline my [personal background](https://steventammen.com/about/personal-background/), [personal opinions](https://steventammen.com/about/personal-opinions/), and [relevant group ties](https://steventammen.com/about/group-ties/) so that you may read about me and decide for yourself how well I have succeeded in avoiding bias.
+Something important to note up front: I take my Christianity very seriously, and it has a large impact on my thinking.
+I have [a separate site](https://chrya.com) dedicated specifically to Christian topics that I use to maintain a division between secular and spiritual writings (so that folks who would rather not read anything overtly religious will not have to work to avoid doing so).

-If you believe any writing on the site is biased, please tell me, so that I can fix it.
+If you believe any writing on the site is truly biased, please tell me, so that I can fix it.

 ### Backend